Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Salicylate Sensitivities

 People who have issues with oxalates, often also have issues with salicylates.
 Salicylates are another group of chemicals found in plant foods but also in cosmetic products, some medications, and food preservatives.
-Foods high in salicylates include tomatoes, chili pepper, sweet potatoes, berries, chocolate, eggplant, broccoli, dark leafy greens, winter squash, avocados, grapefruit, watermelon, and apples.
-Salicylates act as natural pesticides protecting plants from fungus, insects, and other handful elements.
+Foods high in salicylates include tomatoes, chili peppers, sweet potatoes, berries, chocolate, eggplant, broccoli, dark leafy greens, winter squash, avocados, grapefruit, watermelon, and apples.
+Salicylates act as natural pesticides protecting plants from fungi, insects, and other handful elements.
 This is great for the plants but can cause issues in some people.

 Salicylate intolerance or access in your body can increase the overproduction of leukotrienes, which according to a 2006 review published in Inflammocalogy, are inflammatory mediators associated with the risk of inflammatory bowel disease and asthma (8).
-Symptoms of too much salicylates may include inflammation, allergies, asthma, digestive issues, skin problems, yeast infections, headaches, depression, and poor sleep.
+Symptoms of too many salicylates may include inflammation, allergies, asthma, digestive issues, skin problems, yeast infections, headaches, depression, and poor sleep.

 Nutritional Benefits of a Carnivore Diet